bplmaps/lmec-main-site/content/event/brueckner-love-of-maps.md

 ---
-title: Martin Brückner: For the Love of Maps: Material Passion and Power in Eighteenth-Century America
+title: "Martin Brückner: For the Love of Maps: Material Passion and Power in Eighteenth-Century America"
 date: 2024-10-22T23:00:00.000Z
 publishDate: 2022-01-07T15:13:39.000Z
 image: >-